rickabrac/iOSSQLiteSearch/README.md

 ## Assumptions

-• The title field may contain multiple brand names, sometimes expressed with shorthands (aliases), in addition to a product title.
+• The title field may indicate multiple brand names, sometimes expressed with shorthands, such as "Armour Fleece", which correlates to the Under Armour brand.

 • The app should instantiate multiple individual products for a single input line if multiple brands names appear in the title field.